DiffDock-L

 • Confidence estimates: Built-in confidence model for pose ranking

-Traditional methods (AutoDock Vina, GOLD)
+Traditional methods (AutoDock Vina, GNINA)

 • Faster computation: Optimization-based approaches can be quicker for simple systems